Create an OpenAPI contract

 • Header: If the field should be specified in the header, for example, the api-key field.

 • Query: If the field should be specified in the query string part of the endpoint URL.
 For example, the username field in the /user/login?username path.
-The field to the method path you specified in the Method Path box of the Configure API popup (see step 2.3 above).
+Append the field to the method path you specified in the Method Path box of the Configure API popup (see Step 2.3 above).

 • Body: If the field should be specified in the body payload of the HTTP request.
 For example, the field creditCard in addCreditCard.